CirroBuild/FrostiDocs/docs/reference/sql/join.md

 description: JOIN SQL keyword reference documentation.
 ---

-QuestDB supports the following types of joins: `INNER`, `OUTER`, `CROSS`, `ASOF` and `SPLICE`. `FULL` joins are not yet implemented and are on our roadmap.
-All supported join types can be combined in a single SQL statement; QuestDB SQL's optimiser determines the best execution order and algorithms.
+QuestDB supports the following types of joins: `INNER`, `LEFT (OUTER)`, `CROSS`, `ASOF` and `SPLICE`. `FULL` joins are not yet implemented and are on our roadmap.
+All supported join types can be combined in a single SQL statement;
+QuestDB SQL's optimizer determines the best execution order and algorithms.

-There are no known limitations on size of tables or sub-queries participating in joins and there are no limitations on number of joins either.
+There are no known limitations on size of tables or sub-queries used in joins and there are no limitations on number of joins either.

 ## Join syntax

 ![Flow chart showing the syntax of the JOIN keyword](/img/docs/diagrams/join.svg)

-Following data join columns from joined tables are combined in single row.
-Same name columns originating from different tables will be automatically aliased to create unique column namespace of the result set.
+Columns from joined tables are combined in single row.
+Columns with the same name originating from different tables will be automatically aliased to create a unique column namespace of the resulting set.

-Though it is a best practice to diligently specify join conditions, QuestDB will also analyse `WHERE` clause for implicit join condition and will derive transient join conditions where necessary.
+Though it is usually preferable to explicitly specify join conditions, QuestDB will analyze `WHERE` clauses for implicit join conditions and will derive transient join conditions where necessary.

 :::tip

-When tables are joined on column that has the same name in both tables you can use shorthand `ON (column)` clause
+When tables are joined on column that has the same name in both tables you can use the `ON (column)` shorthand.

 :::